imagej/imagej.github.io/_pages/plugins/trackmate/manual-track-editing.md

     1. Draw a selection rectangle around the whole track representation.
     2. Select one spot or link in the track.
 Right-click anywhere on TrackScheme: a menu appears, in which you will find **Select whole track**.
 -   Notice in the displayer that the selected track appear with a green and thick line, so as to highlight it.
--   To delete all of it, simply press the {% include key content='Delete' %} key in TrackScheme, or use the right-click menu to do so.
+-   To delete all of it, simply press the {% include key key='Delete' %} key in TrackScheme, or use the right-click menu to do so.

 Do the same for Track\_1, since we do not care for polar bodies.